 Disciplinary action may be initiated against a student charged with a violation of local, state or federal law which is also a violation of the Code of Conduct and/or other rules and regulations pertaining to students when both violations result from the same factual situation, without regard to pending civil litigation, criminal arrest, and/or prosecution.
 Conduct proceedings as set forth in this Code may be carried out prior to, simultaneously with, or following external civil or criminal proceedings.

-Students accused of alleged violations will typically be referred to a conduct conference with a staff member from the Office of Student Affairs or other designee, referred to as the “Conduct Conference Officer”.
+Students accused of alleged violations will typically be referred to a conduct conference with a staff member from the Office of Student Affairs or other designee, referred to as the “Conduct Officer”.
 Students will be provided with reasonable notice of a scheduled conduct conference.
 At such a conference, students will be provided with notice of the alleged violation and an account of the alleged misconduct upon which the violation is based.
 Students will be afforded the opportunity to offer a relevant response to the alleged violation and alleged misconduct.
-Accused students will be required to answer fully any questions asked of them by the Conduct Conference Officer.
+Accused students will be required to answer fully any questions asked of them by the Conduct Officer.
 During the course of the conference, students are expected to uphold the Code of Conduct and be honest at all times.
-For a student to be found responsible for violation the Code of Conduct and/or any other rules and regulations pertaining to students, it should be determined that it is more likely than not that an alleged violation occurred.
+For a student to be found responsible for a violation the Code of Conduct and/or any other rules and regulations pertaining to students, it should be determined that it is more likely than not that an alleged violation occurred.

-If the Conduct Conference Officer does not believe additional investigation is warranted, a determination as to responsibility will be made, and if applicable, a sanction determined.
+If the Conduct Officer does not believe additional investigation is warranted, a determination as to responsibility will be made, and if applicable, a sanction determined.
 The Conduct Conference Officer will provide the student with written notification of the outcome of the conduct conference.

 Procedures for reviewing misconduct by student groups

 Student groups may be accused of violating the Student Code of Conduct, and be held responsible either individually or collectively, if violations by those associated with the group received the tacit or overt consent or encouragement of the group or its officers.
-Possible violations will be referred to the Office of Student Affairs for processing under the provisions of the Student Code of Conduct.
+Possible violations will be referred to the Office of Student Affairs for investigation under the provisions of the Student Code of Conduct.
 Sanctions for a student group may include revocation of the group’s recognition by the University, as well as other appropriate sanctions.